-Entry requirements: Grade 6 or B in Business Studies or similar subject (e.g. Economics)

-Head of Department: Mr N de Garis
+Examination Board:AQAAvailable levels:A Level 7132, AS LevelEntry requirements:Grade 6 or B in Business Studies or similar subject (e.g. Economics)Head of Department:Mr N de Garis

 The aim of the Business Studies A Level course is to give students the skills and ability to launch their own business.
 Students will learn how a business operates and organizes itself.
 Students will also study how a business plans and makes decisions.
 Ultimately the aim is for students to develop an entrepreneurial mind-set whereby they can identify business opportunities and develop plans and implement procedures to turn those ideas into a successful reality.
 The following vital skills are also developed; how to assemble data and assess it; how to investigate facts; how to put over your point of view; and how to work as a team to achieve results.